Daniel249/BoardMap/README.md

 # BoardMap
 BoardMap for strategy game

-TODO interface with id name and color
+prob. interface with id name and color